Industry Expertise · June 17, 2024

 Cybersecurity

-Medical devices need to be networked and connected to the internet for efficient information-sharing.
-But network connection can also make devices vulnerable to software malfunctions and cyberattacks, including ransomware.
+Medical devices need to be networked and connected to the internet for efficient information sharing.
+But ambiguous network connections can also make devices vulnerable to software malfunctions and cyberattacks, including ransomware.

 Devices used on antiquated or low-security networks are especially at risk.
 The fallout from a cyberattack can increase costs, even if your company isn't at fault.